 The book with the seven seals

-In the place of perfect worship, a scroll with seven seals appears and attracts all attention.
-But what is a seven-sealed scroll/book?
+In the throne room, the place of perfect worship, a scroll with seven seals appears and attracts all attention.
+But what is this seven-sealed scroll/book?

-So when the voice said who is able to open it, the reference was to who is able to implement the contents of that scroll.
-You could call it the prophets, or the Old Testament, or just God’s plan, which also means to rule the world.
-Since no one was able to open it, John was obviously in deep trouble.
+So, when the voice asks “who is able to open the scroll”, this means “who is able to implement the contents of that scroll?”.
+It is not clear at this point to what is refers concretly: You could call it the prophets, or the Old Testament, or just God’s plan, etc. but one thing is clear: It means who will rule the world.
+Since it seems thatno one was able to open it, John is obviously in deep trouble.

-But only one could open it: The Lion of Judah.
+But there is one who can open it: The Lion of Judah.
 This is what John hears, but what he sees is the slaughtered lamb.
-They are two aspects of the same reality: The apparently helpless lamb is the victorious, invincible lion: The mystery of a hero.
+They are two aspects of the same reality: the apparently helpless lamb is the victorious, invincible lion: It is the mystery of a hero.
 This is a challenging image, because all apocalyptic hopes present a strong ruler who overthrows the forces of evil with power.

-Another aspect that is surprising is the worship of the Lamb.
+Another surprising aspect is the worship of the Lamb.

-In the previous chapter we saw that everything revolved around the throne.
-Now everything is centered around Jesus, He is the center of everything, and He is worshiped.
+In the previous chapter we saw that everything revolves around the throne.
+In this chapter everything is centered around Jesus, He is the center of everything, and He is worshipped.
 And God let this happen.
-This shows that Jesus is really God, because only God is allowed to be worshiped.
+This shows that Jesus is really God, because only God is allowed to be worshipped.

 The seven seals

-When Jesus opened the seals, He made sure that the devil was exposed.
-He wants to rule the world, but the first four seals show for what purpose he would bring the earth.
+When Jesus opens the seals, He makes sure that the devil's plans are exposed.
+Satan wants to rule the world, and the first four seals show what he intends to bring about on the earth.

-Since the saints are not excluded, we will see why during the trumpets, they suffer and ask when this will end.
-Their request is granted (to receive white linen) and becomes a common theme throughout the book: The vindication of the saints and the answer to their prayers.
+Since the saints are not excluded from hardship (we will see why during the trumpets), they suffer and ask when this will end.
+Their request is granted (they receive white linen garments).
+From there on the vindication of the saints and the answer to their prayers is a common theme in the book.

 The main reaction is Jesus’ great judgment.
-This is truly the Day of the Lord, where everyone is accountable and cannot hide, as in the Last Judgment.
+This is truly the Day of the Lord, where everyone is accountable and cannot hide, which is the Last Judgement.

 Sources